HenryMarshall/devLayer/README.md

 **TODO**

 * Include a map of DevLayer on the github page.
-* Tests for scoresForXmods and processCorpus
+* Tests for scoresForXmods and processCorpus.
+* Restore async nature of layout ajax calls.

 **Long-Term Objectives**